 Refacing is a decent option, but often cabinets built now will not interface with a kitchen built 15 years ago.
 Nothing beats having brand new cabinetry installed to update the appearance of your kitchen.

-- Replacing allows you to change your kitchen’s layout
+- Replacing allows you to change your kitchen’s layout and functionality

 Unhappy with your current drawer and cabinet scheme which is more than possible from designs years ago then installing new cabinets is the way to go since you can then rearrange the layout to suit your needs.

 - Refacing is complex and not a suitable project for DIYers

 Contrary to popular belief, refacing the cabinets of your kitchen will likely require the knowledge and expertise of a professional cabinet maker and is not an appropriate home improvement project for diy homeowners.